getnelson/nelson/docs/src/hugo/content/documentation/contributing.md

 hugo server -w -b 127.0.0.1 -p 4000
 ```

-Hugo will automatically refresh the page when the source files are changed, which can be very helpful when one is itterating on the documentation site over time.
+Hugo will automatically refresh the page when the source files are changed, which can be very helpful when one is iterating on the documentation site over time.